Bounding box and App bar

 What is the Bounding box?

 Bounding is the standard interface for object manipulation in Mixed Reality.
-It provides the user an affordance that the object is currently adjustable.
+This feature provides the user with a visual cue that the object is currently adjustable.
 On HoloLens 2, the bounding box works with direct hand manipulation and responds to the user's finger's proximity.
 It shows visual feedback to help the user perceive the distance from the object.

 Scaling an object

 The corners of the bounding box tell the user that the object can scale.
 The handles follow a widely understood pattern for adjusting scale.
-This visual affordance shows users the total area of the object – even if it’s not visible outside of an adjustment mode.
-This is especially important because if it weren’t there, an object snapped to another object or surface may appear to behave as if there was space around it that shouldn’t be there.
+This visual cue shows users the total area of the object – even if it’s not visible outside of an adjustment mode.
+Without this feature, an object snapped to another object or surface may appear to behave like there was space around it that shouldn’t be there.

 Video loop: Scaling an object via bounding box